jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 SMEs should assume that they will be inevitably be compromised, and they should be ready to respond.
 They should have systems in place to detect attacks when they happen, and have a plan for how to respond, and prevent it from occuring again in the future.
 If they are unable to respond to attacks themselves, they should know who to contact.
 They should also purchase a cyber security insurance policy, and consider what legal obligations they have to their stakeholders.

 ### Strong User Authentication
 This one of the most important rules.
 In addition to strong passwords SMEs should require two-factor authentication, preferrably with an authenticator not just by text.
 SMEs should also require users to create strong security questions, so that accounts can be recovered if a password is stolen, there should not be any secondary questions that a user can use to recover an account.

 ### Awareness Training
 For all employees including customer service and tech support.
 Employees should be made aware of the proper procedures and standards and adhere strictly to them.

 ### Backups
 In the event of an attack, the company needs to have their data backed up.
 Backups should be done regularly.
 Backups should be made not only the main company and user data but also of all employees laptops and mobile devices.
 Backups for different devices should be done at varying intervals - the more sensitive or important the data, the more frequent the backup.
 Backups should be stored in a secure place in encrypted form.
 They should be stored offsite either via a cloud service or external physical locations.

 ### Perimeter defenses
 use firewalls to protect against online threats.
 Spam and malicious emails should be filtered. should use secure wifi.

 ### Access control and Authorisation
 Should follow the principle of least privilege.
 User's should have only the minimal permission required to do their task.
-Higher level accounts like administrators should have further restrictions preventing them from doing user-level activities
+Higher level accounts like administrators should have further restrictions preventing them from doing user-level activities.
 Shared and shared-use accounts should be minimized.
 Unused accounts should be deleted.

 # References
 - https://www.cisecurity.org/wp-content/uploads/2017/09/CIS-Controls-Guide-for-SMEs.pdf